marcohern/car-dealer/README.md

 ### 1. Install Required tools

-Car Dealer requires you to have Node Paclage Manager (`npm`) installed.
+Car Dealer requires you to have Node Package Manager (`npm`) installed.
 You can head to `https://nodejs.org` to download and install Node.js along with `npm`, or you may download npm independently from `https://www.npmjs.com/`.

 You may also need Angular CLI.
 Install it through npm if you don't have it allready.